rupraph/pipo-modules-FW/README.md

 This repo contains the code for Pipo _motion_, _analog_, and _range_ with the UI.

 > [!IMPORTANT]
-> The last stable and tested version of the code is in branch `main`
+> The last stable and tested version of the code is in branch `develop`

 # Minimal Quick Start guide (linux/mac)

 ## Embedded software

-To run the project, you need:
+To setup the environment, you need:

 - VSCode with PlatformIO extension
 - Install the `espressif32` platform in PIO
+- install `node.js` (and `npm`)

 The project is configured to deal with separate environments for each module so don't use the usual PIO build/upload buttons at the bottom of vscode, these will likely not work.

-To compile/upload, there are 2 options:

-- [optional] Using `npm` commands from vs code terminal (which are just shortcuts for pio CLI commands, see `package.json`)
+To compile/upload, use the `npm` commands from vs code terminal (which are just shortcuts for pio CLI commands, see `package.json`)
-- Directly use pio commands from the pio CLI
+For eg, you can run: `npm run full:motion_rev1_1` to build and upload the Firware to a Pipo motion.

-Use module build flags when necessary: "motion", "analog", "range"
+Use module build flags as necessary: "motion_rev1_1", "analog_rev1_1", "range_rev1_1"

 ## UI

-The UI is built with web technologies so that it can run in any browser.
+The web UI is built with svelte.
-To develop or compile the UI, install `node` and `npm`.

 - From the `web-config` directory, install the dependencies: `npm install`
 - Run development or build commands (see `package.json`)